MarkMos/open-blog-revolution/README.md

 Example: `![ALT](filename.ext TITLE)`

-Images in .mdx files must be in their own paragraph slots:
+Images in .mdx files must be in their own paragraph:
 This is correct

 ```markdown